IsaacHair/map25.2/readme.txt

 Note: basic_library/<insert latest version> should be a collection of all functions and drivers written so far, but it is not updated as of now because I am still writing the keypad drivers in lunar_programs_*

+Note: DO NOT PRESS DOWN ON KEYS ON THE KEYPAD UNTIL DIR REGISTER IS SET.

+File types are as follows:
+	.c is the c file which is used to create the assembly file (no extension) is the executable of the c file, which creates the .x88 and .asm files .x88 is the assembly file with \x88 identifiers still present .asm is the assembly file with just clean map25.2 assembly (maybe comments too) .up is the "upload code" which is just the assembly file but with the pneumonics replaced and re-ordered into pages for writing to the eeproms.
+Only actual pages with data are included in the write instructions
+	.buff is just the buffer file for the upload code, basically it is the .up file but only with pneumonics replaced and comments removed (pages have not been re-ordered yet) .eeprom is the converted version of the .up file FOR USE WITH THE VIRTUAL MACHINE (this file is meant to emulate the contents of the eeproms on the real machine)